ShivakrishnaMacha/Tableau-Project/README.md

 ## Course Context

 This project was completed as part of the "Visual Design and Storytelling" course.
-In the course, we focused on developing skills in data visualization and effective storytelling techniques.
-The course provided hands-on experience with Tableau, where we learned to transform complex data sets into engaging and informative visualizations.
-This project was a culmination of the skills and knowledge gained during the course, demonstrating our ability to analyze data and present it in a meaningful way.
+In the course, I focused on developing skills in data visualization and effective storytelling techniques.
+The course provided hands-on experience with Tableau, where I learned to transform complex data sets into engaging and informative visualizations.
+This project was a culmination of the skills and knowledge gained during the course, demonstrating my ability to analyze data and present it in a meaningful way.

 ## Conclusion
 This project provides actionable insights into economic trends, helping to inform policy formulation and decision-making.
-By leveraging Tableau visualizations, we have presented complex data in an accessible and visually engaging manner, aiding stakeholders in understanding and addressing key economic challenges.
+By leveraging Tableau visualizations, I have presented complex data in an accessible and visually engaging manner, aiding stakeholders in understanding and addressing key economic challenges.

 ## Tableau Dashboard

-We have created an interactive Tableau dashboard to analyze and visualize the employment and wage data.
+I have created an interactive Tableau dashboard to analyze and visualize the employment and wage data.
 You can view the dashboard by clicking the link below:

 [View Our Tableau Dashboard]([https://public.tableau.com/views/YourDashboardName](https://public.tableau.com/views/Quarterly_Census_of_Employment_and_Wages_Quarterly_Data__Beginning_2000/FinalDashboard?:language=en-GB&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link))